pomuzhou/Molecularphotonics.github.io/content/research/switch/index.md

   postcode: ''
   country:

-summary: we have constructed a series of all-visible-light-driven quantum dot-photoswitch systems and demonstrated an ultrafast intermolecular triplet energy transfer (TET) process occurring on the picosecond timescale.
+summary: We have constructed a series of all-visible-light-driven quantum dot-photoswitch systems and demonstrated an ultrafast intermolecular triplet energy transfer (TET) process occurring on the picosecond timescale.
 abstract: ''

 # Talk start and end times.